 I have reached out to HSLDA on a number of occasions and have found them to be super thorough and helpful, particularly when it’s time to fill out our California Private School Affidavit.

 One of the most helpful things to me years ago was to attend a conference presentation with a home school attorney.
 He was actually one of the HSLDA lawyers, presenting at a homeschool conference.
 He went step by step through our state’s requirements, explained exactly what those homeschool laws meant for us, and gave us concrete examples for record-keeping that would ensure that we were within compliance of our state homeschool laws.

 I found this to be extremely helpful, and well-worth the cost of the conference, even though we had already been homeschooling for several years.

 3. Join a local support group.

-Fellow homeschoolers, how do you keep track of what’s what?
+Fellow homeschoolers, how do YOU keep track of the homeschool laws in your state?

 About this series -If you’re interested in getting started in homeschooling, this is a series recounting our experiences in teaching our children at home, the things that I’ve learned, and some resources I’ve discovered along the way.
 But this way isn’t the only way.
 Your mileage may vary.